 Dr. Teller presented a public lecture in Augusta, GA in 1992 and allowed CNTA to name its annual lecture and banquet in his honor.

-Fred C. Davidson Distinguished Scientist Award
+Fred C. Davison Distinguished Scientist Award

 At each Teller Lecture, the Distinguished Scientist Award has been presented to a upstanding and innovative scientist chosen by a selection committee.
 For more information about this award, click the button below: